Make sure your home is ready for cold weather this winter. Follow these 10 simple steps to be prepared:

-If you cover your hot water pipes while you’re at it, you’ll keep your water warmer for longer reducing your energy bill.
+If you cover your hot water pipes while you’re at it, you’ll keep your water warmer for longer, which will help to reduce the cost of your energy bill.

 Find your stop tap

 Make sure you know where your stop tap is (most are under the kitchen sink), as you may need to turn your water off quickly in an emergency.
 Remember ‘right for tight, left for loose’.

 Keep your home warm

 Keep the warm in and the cold out.
 This is as easy as closing your curtains before it gets dark to stop warmth escaping and putting draught excluders on doors.

 Cover a thin sheet of card with tinfoil and slide it behind your radiator.
 This will reflect heat back into your room, meaning it warms up faster and retains more heat – making your home more efficient.

 Check loft insulation